 You may have seen this symbol around before and yet you probably don’t know what it means.
-It’s kind of similar in form to the Norse Triskelion, which we covered a couple weeks ago, and some people get them confused.
-But fear not– even historians have trouble with the valknut.
+It’s kind of similar in form to the Norse Triskelion, which we have also covered and some people get them confused.
+But fear not– even historianshave trouble distinguishing the valknut.

 Valk means, ‘slain warrior,’ and knut means, ‘knot.’
-The name is a modern invention, but the it comes from the belief that the Valknut denotes the death of a great warrior in battle.
+The name is a modern invention, but the symbol itself is ancient.
+The name comes from the belief that the Valknut denotes the death of a great warrior in battle.
 We don’t have any concrete evidence that that’s what this symbol was used for.
 But we have some pretty good guesses stemming from archaeological discoveries around where these symbols have been found.

 “Hrungner had, as is well known, a heart of stone, sharp and three-sided; just as the rune has since been risted that is called Hrungner’s heart.”